 - are newly open to the public.
 You can choose to see the list of handouts sorted by language or by alphabetical English title.
 Click on the language version specifically.
 When it comes up, you will find that the English of the piece is the second half of each document on HOL.
 This was arranged so that the doctor or nurse always hands the patient both language versions at the same time.

-- This site contains free health education materials on a wide range of topics in a number of languages and a variety of formats.
-They are being developed to study the value of these formats in providing health information for diverse populations in a variety of settings.
+- This site contains some free health education materials in a number of languages and formats (print, video, audio).
+They also provide some low-cost materials for hospital or group settings.
 Materials are developed with attention paid to the issues of literacy, health-literacy, illness, aging, disability and language.